Providing compassionate care & support to Montrose’s unhoused, helping rebuild lives.

 in 2022, making it possible to realize the breadth of this dream.

-Shepherd's Hand is an approved 501c(3) and an agency of Food Bank of the Rockies which provides food and essentials.
+Shepherd's Hand is an approved 501c(3) organization and an agency of Food Bank of the Rockies, which provides food and essentials.

 In 2013, the Colorado Department of Local Affairs recognized and awarded Shepherd’s Hand as a “mobilizing resource to support innovative solutions”.